City of Refuge (John Fahey album): Reception

 City of Refuge received mixed reviews upon its release, most commenting on Fahey's unpredictability and innovation.
 Music critic Robert Christgau stated, "He doesn't want to be folk or New Age, and who can blame him?...
 Once in a while tunes poke through the refuse..." and referred to it as "...Fahey's ticket to wankdom."

 Critic David Browne commented on Fahey's unpredictability and eccentricity and that "...Fahey's idiosyncratic style can lead to dark, glistening pieces like the title track—but also, alas, to indulgences like a 20-minute sound collage of static.
 Call it bizarro Windham Hill."

-Rolling Stone said "...like a sleeper awakening, Fahey has ambled back into the room, still a bit unsteady from slumber." and Allmusic stated "Although guaranteed to irritate Fahey fans who only think of him as a "pretty" folk guitarist, City of Refuge is a mature and deep (if misanthropic) work, and one that deserves to be heard."
+Rolling Stone said "...like a sleeper awakening, Fahey has ambled back into the room, still a bit unsteady from slumber." and AllMusic stated "Although guaranteed to irritate Fahey fans who only think of him as a "pretty" folk guitarist, City of Refuge is a mature and deep (if misanthropic) work, and one that deserves to be heard."
 CMJ New Music critic Douglas Wolk referred to the album as "...a bold, brash return to the acoustic guitar work of which he's been a master for almost 40 years, and a confident expansion of his talents."

-PopMatters called the album "barely listenable", but probably the harshest review came from Gary Kamiya at Salon.com. "[It] may not be the most unpleasant album ever recorded, but it comes close.
+PopMatters called the album "barely listenable", but probably the harshest review came from Gary Kamiya at Salon. "[It] may not be the most unpleasant album ever recorded, but it comes close.
 At several points during this interminable, self-indulgent aural experiment, I became convinced that Fahey's purpose was to recreate the exact sensation of a bad LSD trip or an evil hangover on a metaphysical scale.
 If that is true, he succeeded admirably: This album should come with a free packet of Thorazine.
 There are one or two tracks on City of Refuge where something like guitar playing can be heard...
 At its best, [it] achieves a nightmarish soundtrack quality...
 If you like nightmares, this album is for you."

 In his article on Fahey's career resurgence in No Depression, Matt Hanks called City of Refuge "an album so good that in one fell swoop it erases many of the transgressions of former colleagues Kottke, Winston, and a host of other players who claim Fahey as a formative influence."